 2.16 Newark Northgate Station is an important gateway site for the town.
 The East Coast Mainline provides a fast and efficient link between Newark, the north and London.
 During the DPD consultation, it became apparent that A number of consultees have long felt that the area was is in need of regeneration.
 The results of the Bridge Ward Neighbourhood Study also identified the importance of linkages between Newark Industrial Estate and Northgate Station.
-Given the importance of the area it is proposed that a comprehensive regeneration scheme be worked up for the area around Northgate Station.
+Given the importance of the area to the town it is proposed that a comprehensive regeneration scheme be worked up for the area around Northgate Station.
 Such a scheme will be progressed as part of the current work being undertaken to regenerate the town in the first 10 years of this DPD.
+These regeneration aspirations will form part of the context for the development of the Newark Town Centre Masterplan.